Darrellcr/Darrellcr/README.md

 ## Hi there, I'm Darrell Cornelius Rivaldo 👋

-- 🏫 I'm a third year student at Petra Christian University majoring in Data Science.
+- 🏫 I'm a final year student at Petra Christian University majoring in Data Science.
 - 👁️ I'm interested in fullstack web development and data science.

 ## 💼 Technical Skills